rodrigola/vhdl/README.md

 # vhdl

-this is something i made in work for university , helping some classmate , my work was make a IEEE float divider but to help some classmate i made , 64 bits and 128 bits , the 128 i comment the rem , because use too much logic ports , but will only complet with the rem , mod or something like that...
+this is something i made in work for university , helping some classmate , my work was make a IEEE float divider with 32 bits but to help some classmate i made , 64 bits and 128 bits , the 128 i comment the rem , because use too much logic ports , but will only complet with the rem , mod or something like that...